|

 - Implement the evaluation of for statements.

-- Implement the evaluation of function calls, return statements, and variable declarations,
+return statements, and variable declarations,

 assuming that the HL language is dynamically scoped.